Find Trade Colleges

 • Examine molds to ensure they are clean, smooth, and properly coated.

-These are the skills Metal Pourers and Casters say are the most useful in their careers:
+Below is a list of the skills most Metal Pourers and Casters say are important on the job.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.